What if you don’t use insurance money for repairs?

-Can you just keep the cash from a car insurance payout and not put it toward repairs?
-That really depends on whether or not you fully own your vehicle.
-If you don’t completely own your car, then the answer to this question will most likely be no: money awarded for repairs generally go directly to your repair shop.1
+Can you just keep the cash from an auto insurance claim payout and not put it toward repairing your car?
+First, that depends on whether or not you fully own your vehicle.
+If you don’t fully own your car, the insurance check is often made payable to both you and the lender or repair shop, which can limit how the funds are used.

 If I own my car, can I keep the money from an insurance claim?

 If you own your car outright, you can choose to not repair your vehicle for financial reasons, or delay repairs with the money you receive from an auto insurance payout.
-Simply put, you do not have to use any of the compensation you receive from an auto insurance company on repairs.
-That said, here’s a few things that you should consider before making this decision.
+However, driving an unrepaired, damaged vehicle could violate state safety laws or inspection requirements, depending on where you live.

 Your insurance experts at Answer Financial recommend that in all cases, you should use the money from a car insurance payout wisely.
 If your car is in need of repair, it’s wise to fix it immediately to help keep others and yourself safe on the road.